datstartup/ubuntuopenbox/lessons/about.md

 # Why Openbox?

+Because
+:
-Because Openbox is Awesome!, and...
+ * Openbox is Awesome: minimal and rock solid!

-To busting the myth of "how the components of your Ubuntu system work together", and...
+ * To busting the myth of "how the components of your Ubuntu system work together".

-A Window Manager gives you only the “boxes” on the screen in which your programs will run, so there will be space for your customization.
+ * A Window Manager gives you only the “boxes” on the screen, so there will be spaces for customization.

 # Who are the target readers?